munificent/craftinginterpreters/book/jumping-back-and-forth.md

 This many chapters in, you know the drill.
 Any new feature starts in the front end and works its way through the pipeline.
-An `if` statement is, well, a statement, so that's where we hook it into the parser:
+An `if` statement is, well, a statement, so that's where we hook it into the parser.

 ^code parse-if (2 before, 1 after)